 Wadsworth Fish - The charity offers basic needs.
 This ranges from emergency rent help to stop an eviction to free food vouchers or work clothing.
 At most and as funding allows, over $100 may be paid out.
 Phone - (330) 336-4300.

 Low income tenants as well as families in Medina facing eviction can explore rental assistance programs.
 Several agencies, as well as the government, may offer help.

 Charity run food pantries can be used to obtain a box of groceries.
 The centers may be able to help feed an income qualified family for a few days.
 Many of the non-profits also offer other assistance such as a Christmas meal, clothing, or they run thrift stores.
 The homeless may also be given a blanket or article of clothing, in addition to a box of food.
 There are also soup kitchens for free hot meals.
-Find Medina County food pantries.
+Find Medina County free food pantries.

-The Community Action Wayne is another local non-profit to turn to for help.
+The Community Action Medina and Wayne is another local non-profit to turn to for help.
 They also provide low income, the unemployed, and those living under poverty conditions with several services.

 While resources are limited, the Wayne County Ohio Community Action agency does it best to help the less fortunate.
 Continue with Wayne and Medina County community action.

 If you are faced with a civil legal case, Community Legal Aid Services, Inc. helps Medina Ohio residents.
 The non-profit law firm can be contacted at 1-800-998-9454.
 The firm provides legal advice and representation in civil cases to both elderly and low income residents of Medina County.

 One of their specialties is offering free legal assistance for homeowners who are struggling with their mortgage payments or who may be facing a foreclosure.
 Free lawyers offer other support too.
 Also, read more on Ohio free legal assistance programs.